Neop/mudmap2/README.md

 Things that aren't implemented yet:
 - curved paths
-- moveable places (copy-paste)
-- areas can't be removed from the worlds
 - portable mode
-- an unimportant, but interesting feature that I don't want to talk about, yet ;)

 If you really need one of these things, please use MUD Map v1 or contact me.